Why Do My Boobs Hurt When I’m Not Pregnant? | Clear, Honest Answers

 • Cyclical Mastalgia: Linked directly with menstrual cycle phases; often bilateral; dull aching sensation.

-• Non-Cyclical Mastalgia: Unrelated to menstruation; may be unilateral; sharp or burning quality.
+• Non-Cyclical Mastalgia: Unrelated to menstruation; may be unilateral; sharp, burning, or localized in quality.

 Lifestyle Factors Impacting Breast Discomfort